 The uncompromisingly arid, sage-covered landscape of Pag island produces this addictively tangy sheep’s cheese.
 Visit local dairies to buy your own wedge of yellow heaven.

-The swankiest resort on the Adriatic is full of temptations, whether you’re a culture vulture, Mediterranean foodie or cocktail-bar cruiser.
+The swankiest resort on the Adriatic, Hvar is full of temptations, whether you’re a culture vulture, Mediterranean foodie or cocktail-bar cruiser.

 Head for Krka National Park to admire this stunning series of waterfalls.
-Don’t forget to take your bathing costume.
+Don’t forget to take your bathing costume for a dip.

 Explore rugged mountain scenery, quiet coves and unspoilt seaside villages in a region renowned for its robust red wines and fantastic seafood.

-Taken over by the townsfolk centuries ago, the Roman emperor’s pied-à-terre now forms the chaotic heart of the modern city.
+Taken over by the townsfolk centuries ago, the Roman emperor’s pied-à-terre now forms the chaotic heart of the modern city of Split.